rfabbri/minus/README.md

-These improvements and specializations were jointly developed with Tomas Pajdla, Benjamin Kimia and Hongyi Fan, with intensive discussion and testing from remaining ICCV'19 paper co-authors while at ICERM/Brown University: Jonathan Hauenstein, Margaret Regan, Elias Tsigaridas, Charles Wrampler, and David Pinho.
+These improvements and specializations were jointly developed with Tomas Pajdla, Benjamin Kimia and Hongyi Fan, with intensive discussion and testing from remaining ICCV'19 paper co-authors while at ICERM/Brown University: Jonathan Hauenstein, Margaret Regan, Elias Tsigaridas, Charles Wrampler, and David da Costa de Pinho.

+## Paper
+The theory and practice associated to this solver can be found at arxiv, entitled: "Trifocal Relative Pose from Lines at Points and its Efficient Solution"

 ## Acknowledgements
-This grew as part of ICERM's 2018 Nonlinear Algebra Program (Computer Vision Working group) and 2019 Algebraic Vision research cluster, co-organized by the authors Leykin and Fabbri, respectively.
+This grew as part of Brown University/ICERM's 2018 Nonlinear Algebra Program (Computer Vision Working group) and 2019 Algebraic Vision research cluster, co-organized by the authors Leykin and Fabbri, respectively.
 We also thank our ICCV'19 paper co-authors.